v-artur/Golden_Oreos/README.md

 - Vastag Emese (OTNB7G)
 - Vlaszov Artúr (XKMPWF)

+<b>IMPORTANT:</b> In order for you to access our files stored in Google Drive, you need to visit the following link and make a shortcut for the folder: https://drive.google.com/drive/folders/1Qfr8TNZSlrhpKgYx0LrTxve9ljIFwqRq?usp=sharing (more details in the notebooks and at the end of the README)

 <b>Project</b>:
 Our main objective is to reconstruct the spectral features of speech from intracranial EEG data.
 (BRAIN2SPEECH)<br>